- Home

 Speeding Up the Process of Eliminating Alcohol from The Body

-As previously explained, factors that are personal to each individual can affect the rate at which your body processes alcohol.
+As previously explained, factors that are personal to each individual can affect the rate at which your body processes alcohol, including the amount of alcohol consumed.

 Understanding how your body processes alcohol can help you to make better choices with regards to your drinking: